CinnyCao/CollegeChef/README.md

   - [x] Delete other user's profiles (Admin only) - confirm window

 Note:
-1. Currently navigation bar shows all links regardless login condition.
-Will show/hide proper links for different user types in future phases.
-2. Currently all recipe cards in home page, recipe browser and user profile rediret to the same recipe view page.
+1. Currently all recipe cards in home page, recipe browser and user profile rediret to the same recipe view page.
 Will render different content for different recipes in future phases.